I’ve learned not to trust the words, “I know a shortcut.”

 For most of us it is What does this part say about me?
 Before I pounce on that statement and say all that’s wrong with it, let’s admit that it’s true and in some ways, it’s natural.
 Sin has turned us inward, causing us to be preoccupied with ourselves.
 But sin has also brought many problems into our lives.
 Suffering.
 Sickness.
 Conflict.
 Futility.
 Frustration.
 Guilt.
 Shame.
 To name a few.

 It’s natural that we would come to the Bible preoccupied with some problem that looms large.
-But if our problem is the first question we bring, we won’t understand God’s message in that passage.
+But this shortcut will lead us astray.
+If our problem is the first question we bring, we won’t understand God’s message in that passage.

 To counteract our self-centered approach, some teachers will slap us on the hand and scold, “The Bible isn’t about you, dummy, it’s about God!!!”
 (I exaggerate for emphasis.)
 Chastened, we toss our questions into a closet or the trash and ask, What does this part say about God?
 We’re afraid to pull out our “me” question again.